fonk-apps/fonk-examples/guestbook/faas/kubeless/golang/README.md

-# Kubeless FONK Guestbook (Node.js)
+# Kubeless FONK Guestbook (Golang)

-This folder contains a version of the FONK Guestbook application written in Node.js using Kubeless.
-It is derived from [this example](https://github.com/serverless/serverless-kubeless/tree/master/examples/todo-app/backend).
-The steps are as follows:
+This folder contains a version fo the FONK Guestbook application written in Go 1.10 using Kubeless.

-* Deploying the functions
+* Deploy the functions
-* Fixing the ingress
+* Fix the proxy (if you are behind a proxy)
-* Testing your API with `curl`
+* Test API with `curl`

 ## Deploying the functions

 In order to simplify packaging for deployment, the [Serverless Framework](http://serverless.com) is used to deploy your functions onto Kubeless.
 Before proceeding, be sure to [follow the installation instructions there.](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).

 With the Serverless CLI installed, make sure all function dependencies are installed, including the Kubeless Serverless Plug-in, using: